-One of Norfolk's greatest strengths is its neighborhoods.
-With over 120 civic leagues and more than 103,000 housing units, the City offers a diverse range of housing choices, from charming starter homes to grand residences, and from Downtown lofts and townhomes to new developments along the Chesapeake Bay.
-By offering a variety of housing options, the City aims to attract a diverse population and expand its tax base.
-The goal for neighborhood and commercial development is to create an environment that stimulates private sector investment, generates retail sales, and increases municipal revenue.
+One of the City's greatest strengths lies in its neighborhoods.
+With over 120 civic leagues and more than 104,000 housing units, the City offers a diverse range of housing choices from charming starter houses to grand historic and waterfront residences to Downtown lofts, townhomes, and new developments along the Chesapeake Bay.
+By expanding the diversity of housing opportunities, the City aims to attract a broader, more inclusive population and strengthen its tax base.
+The City's goal for neighborhood and commercial development is to foster an environment that encourages private sector investment, increases retail sales and corresponding municipal revenues, provides a framework for targeted, coordinated public and private investment, and aligns with and enhances ongoing community development initiatives.